 Smoking acutely raises BP.
 In addition, it is an independent and most important reversible coronary risk factor.
 Since tolerance develops to nicotine-induced hemodynamic effects, chronic smoking may not be associated with high BP.
 All hypertensives must be advised to stop smoking.

 Lactovegetarian diet [Milk and vegetables] and high intake of polyunsaturated fish oils lower BP due to a high content of potassium and in a vegetable diet high content of fiber.
 Natural vegetables contain high levels of potassium which lowers the BP by:

 - Decreased sympathetic activity

-- Decreased rennin-angiotensin sectetion and direct dilatation of renal arteries
+- Decreased rennin-angiotensin secretion and direct dilatation of renal arteries

 Potassium lowers BP in 3 weeks with a peak in 15 weeks.

-DASH stands for dietary approach to stop hypertension [Hypertension is high blood pressure].
+DASH stands for a dietary approach to stop hypertension.
 It is an eating plan that is low in fat but rich in low-fat dairy foods, fruits, and vegetables.
-Apart from providing benefit in high blood pressure it is also claimed to reduce the stroke and cardiac disease risk.
+Apart from providing benefit in high blood pressure, it is also claimed to reduce stroke and cardiac disease risk.

 Whole grains, fish, poultry, nuts, seeds, and dried beans are recommended as a part of a balanced diet.

 Here are the major key points recommended for DASH

 - Minimize processed foods, snack items, canned soups.
 This would decrease the intake of sodium.